Bayesian Analyses - Effective Reporting

 ESS Methods

-Posterior Probability Check Methods/Repository
+Posterior Predictive Check Methods/Repository

 Posterior Distributions Results/Repository

-BF and Postrior Probability Results
+BF and Posterior Probability Results

 References